Lindsey Paige Markus is a principal with Chuhak & Tecson and leads the firm's 24-attorney Estate Planning & Asset Protection Group.

 Prior to attending law school, Lindsey studied cognitive restructuring training to maximize intelligence, a part of the evolving science of teachable intelligence, and she participated in NASA's Critical Thinking Project from 2001 to 2004.
 Lindsey co-authored "Retrain Your Business Brain: Outsmart the Corporate Competition," published by Dearborn Press in 2003.
 Retrain Your Business Brain has also been published in China, Japan, Korea and Indonesia.
 She also co-authored "The Road Trip: A Parable About Where to Lead, When to Follow, and How to Get Out of the Way," published in 2008.
 In addition, she regularly publishes a column in the Chicago Daily Law Bulletin.

 Lindsey leverages her knowledge of charitable planning to help a variety of philanthropic endeavors.
-She is very active in Chuhak & Tecson's Women Helping Women initiative, which holds annual events that allow clients and strategic contacts to strengthen professional relationships and develop business prospects while simultaneously supporting charitable organizations dedicated to women's issues.
+She is a very active in and a founding member of Chuhak & Tecson's Women Helping Women program, which holds annual events that allow clients and strategic contacts to strengthen professional relationships and develop business prospects while simultaneously supporting charitable organizations dedicated to women's issues.
 Lindsey is active in a variety of philanthropic organizations and is a member of the following:

 - Jewish United Fund's (JUF) Professional Advisory Committee and Legacies and Endowments Committee;